Klingebeil/homepage/_posts/2022-01-13-hype-as-a-scale.md

 This is the most aggressive and annoying form of hype.
 Notably, the time of arrival is less important at this level, simply that the technology *will* arrive at some point in the future.

 Examples here are (again) the cryptocurrency scene which has been pretty good at othering critics as “no-coiners” or lately with the phrase “have fun staying poor”.
 Another example might also be particularly vocal groups of boosters at the height of the AI hype a couple of years ago.
-Here the claims were that critics simply didn’t “understand exponential growth”.
+Here the claims were that critics simply didn‘t “understand exponential growth”.

 ---